Slide instructions

 Result

-Mary was not able to determine that the page contained form fields and could not complete the task.
+Mary could not tell that the page contained form fields and could not complete the task.

 Take aways